LouisHutchings/Notes/CS241_lecture_1.md

   * An example of this would be a cable tv network
 * Wide Area Network (WANs)
   * A network that covers anywhere from a country or a continent
-  * This is often done by connecting many LANs to a subnet
+  * This is often done by connecting many LANs to a subnet (usually [packet-switched](https://en.wikipedia.org/wiki/Packet_switching)) using routers
+* The internet
+ * covers the entire planet

+### What is a protocol?
+> A set of rules governing the exchange of data between two entities.

+Key elements:
+* Syntax (e.g data format and signal levels)
+* Semantics (Control information for co-ordination and error handling)
+* Timing

+### What is network architecture?
+> A structured set of protocols that implement the communication function (layers)